This Ragu Recipe was one of my very first posts on Foodology Geek.

 - olive oil for drizzling

-- Add the oil to a large enamel dutch oven.
+- Add the oil to a large enameled dutch oven.
 Heat to medium-high heat.
 Caramelize the pork shoulder until all sides are well browned.

 - Remove the browned meat from dutch oven and place on a plate to rest.
 Remove the majority of excess fat from the pan.